Build a SvelteKit Markdown Blog

 Setting Up Mdsvex

-To get started install mdsvex as a development dependency.
+To get started install mdsvex:

 terminal